-N A Country Sloveni a Sloveni a Sloveni a Croatia Ireland Spain T EQF level 4 4 4 4 4 4 I The length of educational program in years 3 2 4 4 1 to 2 2 O N A ECTS 180 120 240 240 (not implem ented) 120 120 L Can the program be implemented either school based or in dual way or both A - only in school; B - in school and in dual way; C - only dual way; D - other (describe) В A A A В В
+Country Slovenia Slovenia Slovenia Croatia Ireland Spain EQF level 4 4 4 4 4 4 The length of educational program in years 3 2 4 4 1 to 2 2 ECTS 180 120 240 240 (not implemented) 120 120 Can the program be implemented either school based or in dual way or both A - only in school; B - in school and in dual way; C - only dual way; D - other (describe) В A A A В В Which type of education is implemented A - only in school; B - in school and in dual way; C - only dual way; D - other (describe) A A A A A В National educational programme: A- is very detailed; B - is indicative; C - allows the specificities of the social partners and participants D - other (please describe) A and C A and C A and C A and C A A Is horizontal transferability between programmes possible: A - enrolment in the programme, decision for a programme/profession after one year; B - transfer possible if the two programmes are related; C - transfer possible if differential examinations are passed; D - possibility of training for two professions; E - transfer is not possible С B and C С С D D

-Г m < Which type of education is implemented A - only in school; B - in school and in dual way; C - only dual way; D - other (describe) А A А А А В National educational programme: A- is very detailed; B - is indicative; C - allows the specificities of the social partners and participants D - other (please describe) A and C A and C A and C A and C A A Is horizontal transferability between programmes possible: A - enrolment in the programme, decision for a programme/profession after one year; B - transfer possible if the two programmes are related; C - transfer possible if differential examinations are passed; D - possibility of training for two professions; E - transfer is not possible С B and C С С D D Proportion of the curriculum that is optional (school and students choose between different modules - set at national level or set at school level in cooperation with the social partners.)
-10% 8% 6% 0 25% 0 Proportion of the WBL 912hou rs or.
-24% 76 hrs or 3% 152 hrs or.
-3% 10-20% 25% 410 hours (20,5%) How specific are the objectives of the practical on-the-job training/WBL?
-Alearning outcomes are precisely prescribed; B - they are roughly prescribed; C - they are not prescribed; D - other (please describe) B (school provide s recom mendat ions) В В A A A Does the law require an individual learning plan for each student.
-A -Yes; B- No B- No; B- No; B- No; B- No; B- No; B- No; The share of the education/study 2, , , The share of the study progra mme determ ined by the school in cooper ation with social partner 2, programme that can be determined by the school in cooperation with the social partners.
-15% 9% 11% 10% s is less promin ent.
-It 0
+Proportion of the curriculum that is optional (school and students choose between different modules - set at national level or set at school level in cooperation with the social partners.)
+10% 8% 6% 0 25% 0 Proportion of the WBL 40% school based and 60% apprenticeship 10% 15% 10-20% 25% 410 hours (20,5%) How specific are the objectives of the practical on-the-job training/WBL?
+A- learning outcomes are precisely prescribed; B - they are roughly prescribed; C - they are not prescribed; D - other (please describe) B (school provides recommendations) В В A A A Does the law require an individual learning plan for each student.
+A -Yes; B- No B- No B- No B- No B- No B- No B- No The share of the education/study programme that can be determined by the school in cooperation with the social partners.
+15% 9% 11% 10% 0